 Between 18 and 24 months, most children begin putting two words together to form a phrase.
 For example, you might have listened to your little one say “Mommy go” or “My ball”.
-Whatever phrase he put together, he probably loved repeating it over and over –attempting to get his message across very clearly.
-But since his pronunciation still had a long way to go, about half of what he said was hard to understand.
+Whatever phrase they put together, they probably loved repeating it over and over –attempting to get their message across very clearly.
+But since their pronunciation still had a long way to go, about half of what they said was hard to understand.

 Want to help your little one learn to speak in longer sentences?
 Try the following tips: